 question in this area as quickly as possible.

-In conclusion the different types of possible solutions were
+In conclusion, the different types of possible solutions

 State Secretary Dr. Buehler took the position that certain